rmk-devops/Axelerant/Q4/README.md

    $ sudo apt/yum install stress\

 4. create stress on cpu\
-   $ stress --cpu no.of cores --timeout 240s
+   $ stress --cpu no.of cores --timeout 240s\n

+   This will hog the CPU to 100% usage and eventually the device will be hung.